Remote Sensing of Hydrocarbon Microseepage

 ASTER band ratio image created in ENVI 5.3 that highlights alteration zones, alunite, kaolinite, and pyrophyllite; while suppressing areas of ferric iron.
 After a "Haze" color table is applied, the alteration zones are shown in yellow.
 Agricultural fields and bright playas were masked out prior to creating the band ratio so that they did not bias the results.

 The next image shows a Landsat-8 scene from 2013 (courtesy of the U.S. Geological Survey).
 I created a color composite that highlights carbonates in a pink color.
-You can really the increased carbonates in the valley where the oil and gas fields reside.
+The carbonates really stand out in the valley where the oil and gas fields reside.

 ASTER and Landsat are good for highlighting areas of mineral alteration due to hydrocarbons over large geographic areas; however, they can only provide a starting point for further exploration.
 WorldView-3, for example, has a finer spatial resolution and a wider range of SWIR bands that can help refine our study of hydrocarbons.
 We can also look at areas of vegetation stress using hyperspectral sensors.
 I will show some examples of these in future articles.